Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/collaboration.md

 ## The Role of Targeted Communication

-The concept of targeted communication within the Hornbill Platform, as described, refers to a specialized feature designed to enhance interaction and focus within applications and collaboration workspaces.
-Here's an expanded explanation of how this works and its significance:
+The concept of targeted communication within the Hornbill Platform, as described, refers to a specialized feature designed to enhance interaction and focus within applications and collaboration workspaces between people.
+Here's an expanded explanation of how this works and its significance in Hornbill:

 __Collaborative TimeLines:__
 > The Hornbill Platform integrates collaborative TimeLines within its ecosystem.
 These TimeLines are interactive spaces that facilitate the sharing of information, updates, and discussions among users.
 They act as a central hub for collaboration, where team members can post updates, share insights, and communicate on project-related activities.